 Can you short sell Ethereum?

-Yes, Ethereum can be shorted on a margin account just like any other cryptocurrency.
+Yes, Ethereum can be shorted on a trading account just like any other cryptocurrency.
 In addition, you can take advantage of leverage and magnify your profits, even when the price of Ethereum makes a small movement to the downside.

 Can I short ETH with leverage?